 Cocoa beans have been a prevalent part of Central American cultures, specifically the Mayan civilization, for hundreds of years.
 The Mayan civilization worshiped the cocoa tree and gave it the Latin name Cocoa which means “Food of the Gods.”
 It was used for many different purposes.
 The Mayans created a ritual beverage made from ground cocoa beans, vanilla beans and other spices.
 It was shared during betrothal and marriage ceremonies.
 It was also used as a form of currency between their own civilizations and those they traded with.

-Eventually the Spanish discovered cocoa beans and began to covet it for trading.
+Eventually the Spanish discovered cocoa beans and began to covet them for trading.
 Initially, the Spaniards kept the secret of production to themselves, which gave them the upper hand in a monopoly on the chocolate market in Europe.

-By the 18th century, every country from England to Austria were producing confections from the cocoa bean.
+By the 18th century, every country from England to Austria was producing confections from the cocoa bean.
 When the steam engine was invented, so was mechanized cocoa bean grinding.
 With this quicker and easier production process, prices reduced and cocoa bean products became more affordable to everyone— not just the rich.

-These days people across the world consume more than 3 million tons of cocoa beans a year!
+These days people across the world consume more than 3 million tons of cocoa beans each year!
 Preparation of cocoa beans still varies place-to-place but the variations make for all kinds of tasty treats.
 Cocoa has definitely become a staple baking ingredient in almost any recipe.

 The first time cocoa, or chocolate was used as a romantic gesture was in the Mayan culture.